Welcome to the Coventry SLS Virtual Reading Club

-We would like to help keep the children and young people of Coventry to keep reading for pleasure in this difficult time.
-To do this we have created a special online reading club for every pupil in Coventry to be able to share their reading achievements.
-There will also be a series of mini-challenges that will appear over the next few weeks for you to have a go at.
+To help children and young people of Coventry keep reading for pleasure SLS has created a special online reading club for every pupil in Coventry to be able to share their reading achievements.
+There have been a series of mini-challenges over the last year which you can see the winners of further down this page.
+To celebrate Easter and the start of Spring we have a new competition the details of which are just below.
 There are also downloadable resources to support reading for pleasure at home and links to online reading resources.
 If you would like some help and advice from our specialist children's librarians on what book to read next then please send your enquiries to our Book Doctor and we will do our best to recommend some fantastic reads to try.

 Thank you to everybody who entered this competition.
 The judges really enjoyed reading all of your imaginative and creative entries.
 Our winner was Amy (11), her entry written as a letter to an old friend, can be seen below.
 Congratulations to Amy and we hope she enjoys the new books she won.Dear Mia, Hasn’t everything changed so much since we were 11!
 Just to think there was no robots no TV’s in the table and the days were only 24h long!
 They're twice as long now!
 Everything is so dark since the sun fell into that black hole.
 My new shoes are broken, I told them to take me to town but they took me to Sainsbury's !
 I’m going to get some new ones now.
 McDonalds has broken, all the robot guards are throwing the chicken nuggets and the burgers at the customers!
 My children are having problems with the robot teacher he keeps eating their lunch!
 Hope you are all OK.
 From Amy.